GinoGalotti/improv/subscribe.md

 </div>

 <!--End mc_embed_signup-->
+In case you wonder, I compiled a very concised version of our [Privacy Policy](/privacy/).
+Living in Europe, I have all also added all the elements required by GDPR, letting you decide what do you want to sign up for.
+I have no plan on doing any kind of email marketing (besides promoting my posts), but I am required to ask for explicit permissions just in case.

 I made the commitment with myself that the day I reach 1000 susbcribers, I will park everything and spend months backpacking around Europe (or hopefully the globe) enjoying different improv theatres in different cultures and languages, all while docummenting it here!

-Remember to activate the subscription from your email after signing up.
-Don't worry, I promise I have **no intention on upselling this mailing list**.
 I am just happy you want to hear more about my improv journey!